-Chain tension 5 7 mm (0.2 0.28 in) Turn adjusting screws 3 on the left and and right chain adjusters $oldsymbol{4}$ are in the s ame position in relation to reference marks (A).
-The rear wheel is then correct ly aligned.
+Chain tension 5...
+7 mm (0.2...
+0.28 in)

+Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position in relation to reference marks A. The rear wheel is then correctly aligned.